 |Fall Detection||$10 a month||$10 a month||$10 a month||N/A*||$10 a month|

 There are two in-home systems, one which connects with a landline and one which uses cellular connection.
 The landline-based system costs $19.95 a month, and the cellular system is an extra $10 a month, bringing the price to $29.95.
 Both systems include an in-home base station with a range of 1,000 feet and 32-hour backup battery, and a waterproof personal help button that can be worn as a pendant or around the wrist.
 Fall detection is available for an additional $10 a month.

 On the GoRead More

 On the Go is a mobile GPS device that works both inside and outside of the home.
 It uses 4G-LTE, so users are covered everywhere with cellular service.
 The system has a two-way speaker, so users can talk to emergency operators directly through the portable device.
 The battery lasts 72-hours between charges, and the device is waterproof and can be worn in the shower.
-The monthly cost is $29.95, and fall detection is an additional $10 a month.
+Users have their choice of two different colors for the device- white and black.
+The monthly cost for On the Go is $39.95, and fall detection is an additional $10 a month.

 On the RoadRead More